d3lab-isr/rmSMARTSize/README.md

 Companion code for "Sample size considerations for comparing dynamic treatment regimens in a sequential multiple-assignment randomized trial with a continuous longitudinal outcome"

 ## Usage Note
-The code in this repository is in active development.
+The code in this repository is a fork of a [repo in active development](github.com/nseewald1/rmSMARTsize).
 To view or use stable code, see the appropriate releases:
 - [v1.0.0](../../releases/tag/v1.0.0): Release accompanying initial submission to _Statistical Methods in Medical Research_.

 ## File Descriptions